 Moving round the corner, a Sea Vixen open and accessible, has an array of weaponry beneath it, reminding us that de Havilland Company were a major game player in the once thriving industry of weapons of war.
 Its cockpit a mass of buttons and dials.
 Ladders enable you to enter and sit at the controls of the ‘oddly positioned’ cockpit.
 As a youngster building Airfix models, the Illustrious and Ark Royal were both in the collection and the Sea Vixen, along with the Buccaneers were tiny little aircraft I use to love playing with.
 Seeing inside put it all this into perspective for me.

 Sitting behind the Vixen, is a small room named the ‘Pre War aircraft Hanger’.
 Compared to modern, even ‘T’ ‘T2’ or ‘J’ Type hangers, it’s not a ‘hanger’ but more a room.
 However, within its walls are a small collection of some of the most beautiful examples of pre-war aircraft you are ever likely to see.
 Also, a small section of a Horsa glider, rescued from a farm in Kent where it was used as an animal sanctuary.
-Also here are examples, of models and artifacts collected over the years.
+Also here are examples, of models and artefacts collected over the years.

 Returning back to the main entrance you pass the front section of a Trident.
 Again steps allow you to enter and experience life on one of Britain’s most famous airliners.
 There are also various displays including the history of the de Havilland company, its milestones and achievements.
 Next door, a workshop, where you can peer in and be amazed at the work it takes to restore these beautiful aircraft.
 On the opposite side, lies a small but poignant memorial dedicated to all those whose flew, or maintained Mosquitoes during and after second world war.
 Also, an almost insignificant concrete block.
 On closer inspection, it is a mould use to make the fuselage of the Mosquito.